Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Set up Client to Retrieve Google Search Information.rst

 --------

 In this example, we use Ameba to be a web client to retrieve information from the Internet.
-First, make sure the correct Ameba development board is selected in “Tools” -> “Board”
+First, make sure the correct Ameba development board is selected in "Tools" -> "Board"

-Then open “File” -> “Examples” -> “WiFi” -> “WiFiWebClient”
+Then open "File" -> "Examples" -> "WiFi" -> "WiFiWebClient"

 |image01|